BigOtis/voronoipath/README.md

 python voronoi_path.py VoronoiShapes/blocks.JPG --no-display
 ```

-The script logs progress through loading, skeletonization, and graph construction stages.
+The script logs progress through loading, object detection, skeletonization, and graph construction stages.

 ## Algorithm Overview

-1. Load the image and run `rembg` to remove the background and obtain a foreground mask.
+1. Load the image and segment obstacles by thresholding in HSV space.
-2. Perform morphological closing on the mask to clean noise.
+2. Flood fill and label connected components to highlight and count distinct objects.
 3. Compute the medial axis of the free space to obtain a Voronoi skeleton.
 4. Build a graph from skeleton pixels.
 5. Use Dijkstra's algorithm (via NetworkX) to compute the shortest path between two selected points and animate the traversal.
+Clicks are only accepted on skeleton pixels.